 Programs and Services

 The following programs and services are provided by the Weaverville Police Department.
 Unless otherwise noted, please contact the Police Department at (828) 645-5700 if you would like additional information about the programs.

 Business Security Evaluations:

 The Weaverville Police Department can visit your business and provide feedback on your security measures.
 Officers will come to your business if requested or normally if you report a crime and officer will check your business for proper locks, lighting, and any paraphernalia that will block the normal view into a business from the roadway, etc. and give you suggestions to make your business a safer place.

 Cops for Kids Program:

 The Weaverville Police Department sponsors the Cops for Kids Program annually.
 This program is geared towards collecting new toys and monetary donations to help kids in the North Buncombe area with Christmas gifts.
-The Program kicks off in the early Fall with a Cops for Kids Toy Run and culminates the first week of December with the Candlelight Stroll, which is held in early December and sponsored by the Weaverville Business Association.
+The program runs year-round, highlighted with a benefit motorcycle run in July and includes the Candlelight Stroll, which is held in early December and sponsored by the Weaverville Business Association.
 You can make a donation anytime throughout the year.
 Call (828) 645-5700 for further details.

 Home Security Evaluations:

 The Weaverville Police Department can visit your home and provide feedback on your security measures.
 If requested officers will come to your home to check your locks, doors, windows, lighting, vegetation, etc. and give you suggestions to make your home a safer place.